StetHD/tarifa-book/project/index.md

 ### `tarifa.json` and `private.json`

 These two files wholly describe a tarifa project and contain everything that is needed for building and managing it.
-This goes from the definitions of the various configurations to the keystore paths. `tarifa.json` defines most of the data and `private.json` contains all the private stuff, like the Apple ID or the hockeyapp token, that you don't want to share publicly.
+This goes from the definition of the various configurations to the keystore paths. `tarifa.json` defines most of the data and `private.json` contains all the private stuff, such as the Apple ID or the hockeyapp token, that you don't want to share publicly.

 A more detailed description may be found in the [Configurations](../configurations/index.md)